thezon/Clojure-R/README.md

   <img src="https://16afd541-a-62cb3a1a-s-sites.googlegroups.com/site/thezonwiki/technologies/clojuReIcon.png?attachauth=ANoY7cog_PBGhYP31-OL28Ij9umWvkORdiTVXeKILg95mEL8lava6vEfBCuB1jzKuD38WhQJDK50_kYOwa45AbT0CXgTiJLlHb7EPkxipllBrePYeJ9SZjboVruPAz5OtF2qCEVxAtRtd47rcrD7gDG3ZqIYGWisl3HAwdMzWYWn2RGT4Es-1pre4X-rGjwRsjU5ucP2XDBrodNRAZd2CiIKXYh7NqafuRnZ4VkgF06L-Zg6r_EoWQE%3D&attredirects=0"  style="width:30px;height:22px"></td></tr></table>
 =======

-Clojure Targeting R
+##Clojure Targeting R

 Clojure-R is a functional language (dialect of Lisp implemented in Clojure) targeting the R statistical language.
 We believe that this approach will bring a cultivated R environment into the mainstream.
 With a vast number of iron clad statistical libraries coupled with an elegant language and endowed with a portable environment, Clojure-R may become a leading Statistical development tool.

-This project is dedicated to combining the power of the open source R and Clojure communities.The long term vision is to seamlessly wrap the R enveroment with Clojure using Clojure-R.
+This project is dedicated to combining the power of the open source R and Clojure communities.

   <table>